3 dancers in pink with their arms interlaced and in different poses

 Brooklyn, NY

-This year’s season includes a world premiere by renowned choreographer and founder of Urban Bush Women Jawole Willa Jo Zollar, AILEY's 2025 Artist in Residence, in collaboration with Company dancers Samantha Figgins and Chalvar Monteiro.
-Also featured is the 25th anniversary production of Ronald K. Brown’s Grace, the spellbinding modern classic set to pulsing Afropop house beats; Elisa Monte’s Treading, a mesmerizing duet set to music by Steve Reich; and Alvin Ailey’s eternal classic Revelations.
+This year’s season includes world premiere The Holy Blues, a new collaboration between renowned choreographer and founder of Urban Bush Women Jawole Willa Jo Zollar, AILEY's 2025 Artist in Residence, and Company dancers Samantha Figgins and Chalvar Monteiro.
+Also featured is the 25th anniversary production of Ronald K. Brown’s Grace, the spellbinding modern classic set to pulsing Afropop house beats; Elisa Monte’s Treading, a mesmerizing duet set to music by Steve Reich; and Alvin Ailey’s eternal classic Revelations

 Experience the ecstatic power of America’s most renowned dance company over four performances this June!